 -Broadsided Publications- 12/10/10: Emily Dickinson Tribute

-Stacy Isenbarger is an artist, professor, mover, and shaker.
-She justifies this with the following: Stacy's creative pursuits include sculpture, installation, & mixed-media drawings.
-More on this can be found at www.stacyisenbarger.com.
+Stacy Isenbarger is an artist and professor whose creative pursuits include sculpture, installation, mixed-media drawings, & mentorship.
 She teaches Art + Design at the University of Idaho in Moscow, ID.
-She received her BFA at Clemson University & her MFA at the University of Georgia where a professor fondly referred to her as a "hamster on speed."
-Michigan born, South Carolina raised, and Appalachian Tennessee adopted, she now finds herself attempting to make the Northwest United States home.
 When she's not working or making—and sometimes when she is—she's usually dancing.
-She finds that the act continuously validates her joy of creative community collaborative space.
+She finds that the act continuously validates her joy of community acceptance and shaking up space.
+More on this can be found at www.stacyisenbarger.com.

-Helen Beckman Kaplan is a painter from Brooklyn who was educated at Rhode Island School of Design, Tyler School of Art, Indiana University and Skowhegan School of Painting and Sculpture.
-She has been a resident at Yaddo and Millay Colony, and has exhibited her work in New York at AC Project Room and Edward Thorp Gallery.
-She likes animals and long walks on the beach.
+Helen Beckman Kaplan is a painter who was educated at Rhode Island School of Design, Tyler School of Art, Indiana University and Skowhegan School of Painting and Sculpture.
+She has been a resident at Yaddo and Millay Colony, and has exhibited at AC Project Room, Edward Thorp Gallery, and Newman Popiashvili Gallery.
+She lives in Brooklyn with a husband, a son, and a marmalade cat.

-Meghan Keane exhibits nationally and internationally and her works can be found in private collections throughout the United States, Latin America, Europe and Japan.
+Meghan Keane is a painter and printmaker.
 Recent projects include a solo exhibition and feature documentary film, "PROJECT NIHON / sustainable art travel," in Tokyo, Japan and a three person show in Quito, Ecuador.
-Keane is the founding director of meghan.keane.studio (meghankeanestudio.com).
-She is also currently a teaching artist at Kentler International Drawing Space and a visiting alumni artist at the Brooklyn College art department printshop.
+Keane is the founding director of meghan.keane.studio (meghankeanestudio.com) and a visiting alumni artist at the Brooklyn College art department printshop.
+She currently paints couples worldwide. pasdedeuxproject.com

 Jennifer Moses is a painter living in Boston.
-She is also a professor of art at the University of New Hampshire where she is Chair of the Department of Art and Art History.
-She was educated at Bennington College, Tyler School of Art, Indiana University and Skowhegan School of Painting and Sculpture.
+She is also a professor of art at the University of New Hampshire She was educated at Bennington College, Tyler School of Art, Indiana University and Skowhegan School of Painting and Sculpture.
 She has exhibited her work throughout New England, and is a member of the Kingston Gallery in Boston.
-She is one of the 2010-2011 recipients of a yearlong residency at the Roswell Artist Residency Program in Roswell New Mexico, and a resident at Yaddo in May/June 2012.
+She is one of the 2010-2011 recipients of a yearlong fellowship at the Roswell Artist Residency Program in Roswell New Mexico, and has also been an artist in residence at Yaddo in May/June 2012 and again in 2014.
 More at www.jennifermosespainting.com

 A. F. Norling (www.afnorling.com): "I am 35 years old, married, with a young daughter and two dogs of questionable breeding.
 I have lived in Maine for the majority of my life and enjoy it thoroughly in the late spring, summer and early fall.
 My history includes growing up on a working farm, giving my poor parents an amazing amount of grief, and reluctantly attending various grade schools.
 Eventually, I found my niche at the Rhode Island School of Design.
 I'm a professional daydreamer and my artwork is dictated by emotion."